mvartani76/DGMD-E-27-Spring2016-P3/README.md

 $dropdownmenu-border: 1px solid $menu-toggle-hover-active-color;
 ```
 #### Update Orbit Styles
-The sixth change was to update the bullet styles as shown starting on **line 420** below.
+The Orbit bullet styles were updated to match the site style as shown starting on **line 420** below.
 ```SCSS
 // 25.
 Orbit
 // ---------